 Welcome to this blog post on how to succeed in the first 90 days of a new job.
 Here are some helpful tips that can help you start strong and achieve success in your new role.
 According to professional culture coach Austin Belcak, whether you’re starting a new job or have recently joined a company, this guide can help you make the most of your first few months and set yourself up for long-term success.

 First off, as a new employee, you have a unique advantage.
 You have the power to ask for meetings with almost anyone in the company, including those who may be higher up the corporate ladder than you.
 This magic power lasts for about 90 days, so it’s essential to capitalize on it if you want to get on the fast track to success.

 Next, think about all the people who could potentially influence your upward mobility within the company.
 This includes your manager, teammates, colleagues on other teams, and even skip-level managers.
 Aim to create a list of 10 to 20 people and add their names and email addresses to a spreadsheet.

-Once you have your list, send one request per day to these people, asking to meet with them and learn more about their background, what they do, and how you can partner with them in the future.
+Once you have your list of verified email addresses, send one request per day to these people, asking to meet with them and learn more about their background, what they do, and how you can partner with them in the future.
 Here’s a template you can use: